What will really decide who becomes the new Pope

 Many working in Rome agree that the past 12 years have been a rollercoaster.
 Even those who supported Francis think it’s time to let his reforms bed in and for everyone to have a quieter life.
 They have a point.
 A pope with fewer enemies and fewer adulatory fans would be the unifying figure that’s needed after the divisive figures of John Paul, Benedict and Francis.

 Also, the Italians think it’s time the papacy came back to them.
-Cardinals Matteo Zuppi of Bologna, and Cardinal Pierbattista Pizzaballa, currently Latin Patriarch of Jerusalem, would also be popular with centrists.
+Cardinal Matteo Zuppi of Bologna, and Cardinal Pierbattista Pizzaballa, currently Latin Patriarch of Jerusalem, would also be popular with centrists.

 My hunch is that Cardinal Mario Grech of Malta, popular with Francis and liberal when it comes to gay people and marriage, might also appeal to the centrists.
 But the old Italian saying about the conclave, “the man who goes in a pope comes out a cardinal” may yet prove true again.